tyea/smw/README.md

 ### Linking

-When linking between pages all you need to do is use the name of the Markdown file, without the `.md` extension, prefaced with a hash as the link.
+When linking between pages you should use the name of the Markdown file you want to link to (prefaced with a hash and with the `.md` extension removed) as the link.
 For example, to link to the `foo.md` file you would do `[Foo](#foo)`.

 ### Images